 24 + 2.00

-Students who are placed on suspension for academic reasons will receive a letter notifying them of their suspension at their home residence, by registered mail, as well as a letter in their Coe mailbox and an email to their Coe email.
+Students who are placed on suspension for academic reasons will receive a letter via their Coe email address notifying them of their suspension status.
 Suspended students have the right to appeal for immediate readmission if they can provide evidence of circumstances that would warrant reconsideration by the deadline indicated in their suspension letter.

 To appeal for immediate readmission: